wp-plugins/launchkey/readme.txt

 Donate link: https://launchkey.com/
 Tags: LaunchKey, launch key, launch, key, oauth, security, login, sign in, log in, authentication, key, SSO, ACL, connect, cyber security, cyber, identity, two-factor, multi-factor, two factor, multi factor, 2fa, mfa, tfa, biometry, biometric, face scan, facial scan, selfie, fingerprint, finger scan
 Requires at least: 3.5
-Tested up to: 4.0
+Tested up to: 4.2.2
 Stable tag: 0.4.3
-License: GPLv2 Copyright (c) 2014 LaunchKey, Inc.
+License: GPLv2 Copyright (c) 2015 LaunchKey, Inc.
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+== Upgrade Notice ==

+This upgrade provides the native implementation of the LaunchKey service.
+The native implementation is more secure regarding secret data.

 == Description ==

 Stop using insecure passwords!
 With [LaunchKey](https://launchkey.com), you can securely log in to WordPress using your mobile phone or tablet.

-NEW BIOMETRIC AUTHENTICATION AVAILABLE!!!
-LaunchKey is the first WordPress plugin that allows you to protect your WordPress site with biometric face scan and fingerprint scan!!

 = What is LaunchKey? =

 [LaunchKey](https://launchkey.com) is the mobile authentication platform for the post-password era.
 With LaunchKey, an individual’s unique mobile phone or tablet is transformed in to a smart key capable of authenticating its owner to any online or offline application, including WordPress!

 = How does LaunchKey work? =